playframework/playframework/documentation/manual/working/commonGuide/filters/GzipEncoding.md

 ## Controlling which responses are gzipped

-You can control which responses are and aren't implemented via `application.conf`:
+You can control which responses are and aren't gzipped based on their content types via `application.conf`:

 ```
 play.filters.gzip {